nrs-org/novelslop/content/vol_01/chap_07.typ

   disbelief on Mona's face.

   Though, not answering would just mean she admitted she was an idol fan herself.
-And that you had something to hide about that.
+And that she had something to hide about that.

   Mona, after getting lost in thought for about a minute, finally resurfaced back to life.